You apply the power. And….

 Our trains pick up the power needed for their motors from the rails but over time the wheels can get dirty and this muck impedes the flow of electricity from the rails.

-In the extreme cases, where the dirt deposits build up all the way around the wheel it will stop the train moving completely.
+And in extreme cases, where the dirt deposits build up all the way around the wheel it will stop the train moving completely.
 More often, gunk builds up at one point on the wheel circumference and the train runs until this point comes into contact with the rail and then cuts out as the electricity flow gets blocked.
 A train stopping and starting every few inches is likely a sign of dirt on part of the wheels.

 And dirt and muck will build up not just on locos in storage but also those in regular use.
 Wheels just attract dirt.
 It’s annoying but just something we have to live with.